mattduerrmeier/sbb-analytics/README.md

 # Quick Start

 The [first section](#python-only) covers how to install Python dependencies.
-This step is **required** for both the Python-only and the full pipeline.
+**This step is required** for both the Python-only and the full pipeline.
 The notebooks use the data in `data/` such that the project can still work without Neo4j.

 The [second section](#neo4j-full-pipeline) covers how to reproduce the full pipeline with pre-processing steps.
-For this version of the project, you need to install Neo4j.
+For this version of the project, you need to install Neo4j 5 Community Edition.
 Neo4j is used to store the original timetable data, build the train network, and query the coordinates of the stations.

 ## Python Only